RobTillaart/PCR/README.md

 #### Heater, cooler control

+These are public functions so the user can control these also from their own code.

 - **void heat()** switch on the heater for 10 milliseconds.
 - **void cool()** switch on the cooler for 10 milliseconds.
 - **void off()** switch off all.